-1. Must meet at least one of the following:

-b.
-If the surgeon does not have board certification, the surgeon may qualify by gaining all of the following relevant clinical experience:

-i.
-Observation of at least 2 multi-organ procurements and acted as the first-assistant or primary surgeon on at least 1 VCA procurement.

-ii.
-Pre-operative evaluation of at least 3 potential head and neck transplant candidates.iii.
-Acted as primary surgeon of a least 1 head and neck transplant.

-iv.
+- 1. Must meet at least one of the following: - a.
+Have current certification by the American Board of Plastic Surgery, the American Board of Otolaryngology, American Board of Oral and Maxillofacial Surgery, the American Board of Surgery, or the foreign equivalent.
+In the case of a surgeon who has just completed training and whose board certification is pending, the Membership and Professional Standards Committee (MPSC) may grant conditional approval for 24 months to allow time for the surgeon to complete board certification, with the possibility of renewal for an additional 12-month period. - b.
+If the surgeon does not have board certification, the surgeon may qualify by gaining all of the following relevant clinical experience: - i.
+Observation of at least 2 multi-organ procurements and acted as the first-assistant or primary surgeon on at least 1 VCA procurement. - ii.
+Pre-operative evaluation of at least 3 potential head and neck transplant candidates. - iii.
+Acted as primary surgeon of a least 1 head and neck transplant. - iv.
 Post-operative follow up of at least 1 head and neck recipient for 1 year posttransplant.